 Relax and reflect

 With more time at home over the last 12 months, and less hustle and bustle, you can create a relaxing and calm environment to pause and reset for the year ahead.
 Practice mindfulness with breathing exercises, yoga or colouring in activities to ease a restless mind.
-Start to plan for a more positive time ahead with your loved ones.
+Start to plan for a more positive time ahead with friends and family.

 Although Ramadan is traditionally a time to socialise and spend time with friends, family and the wider community, it is now more important than ever to stay safe when socialising.
 Restaurants and hotels will be serving Iftar and Suhoor, whilst following strict guidelines on gatherings, music and social distancing.

 Whilst the world emerges from the pandemic and there is a huge global vaccination drive, it is still important to abide by the advice from WHO and the UAE government on staying safe and healthy, and follow the guidance from the UAE Fatwa Council and Islamic Affairs & Charitable Activities Department for official announcements and information sources.